Last Updated on

 Bananas are high in carbohydrates as they contain simple sugars like glucose, fructose, and sucrose that can be metabolised quickly by the body to provide an immediate energy boost.
-During the last trimester of pregnancy, your energy level.
-Eating a banana can give you a quick energy boost.
+During the last trimester of pregnancy, eating bananas can give you a quick energy boost.
 So, keep this fruit handy.
-Eating bananas will help you fight fatigue and increase your energy levels.
+Eating bananas will even help you fight fatigue and increase your energy levels.

 Bananas are a good source of folate, which is necessary for the development of the baby’s brain and spinal cord.
 Eating bananas during pregnancy improves folate levels in the body thus lowering the chances of folate deficiency, which is known to cause birth defects in the baby.

 Bananas are a rich source of the water-soluble Vitamin B6, which is necessary for the development of the central nervous system of the baby.
-Thus, regular consumption of bananas in the first trimester of pregnancy is beneficial for the baby’s brain development.
+Thus, regular consumption of bananas in the first trimester of pregnancy can prove beneficial for his brain development too.

 Bananas contain a high amount of dietary fibre, which helps in stimulating the bowel movements and reduce bloating in the stomach caused by gas.
 A medium-sized banana contains about 6 grams of fibre.
-Constipation is a common problem during pregnancy.
-Eating bananas can improve bowel movements, providing relief from constipation.
+Constipation is a common problem during pregnancy and that’s why eating this easily available fruit can help.
+Eating bananas can improve bowel movements, thus providing relief from constipation.

 Bananas are a rich source of potassium.
-A cup of mashed bananas weighing 225 grams contains over 800 milligrams of potassium.
-This is an essential mineral that controls blood pressure levels in the body.
-So, eating bananas regularly during pregnancy can help prevent fluctuations in blood pressure levels.
+It is an essential mineral that controls blood pressure levels in the body.
+You can include banana in your diet and prevent fluctuations in your blood pressure levels.

 Eating bananas can help protect the stomach and oesophageal walls from gastric acid.
 Acidity and heartburn are a common problem during pregnancy.
 Eating bananas during this time can keep acidity and heartburn at bay.
 It can also aid digestion.

 Bananas are an excellent source of calcium, which is necessary for the development of bones in both the baby and the mother.
-Calcium is also necessary for the regulation of muscle contraction in the body.
-So eat bananas during pregnancy.
+Calcium is also necessary for the regulation of muscle contraction in the body so include this fruit in your pregnancy diet.

 Bananas are a good source of Vitamin C. This vitamin, also called ascorbic acid, is essential for the absorption of iron in the body.
 It also helps in the growth of bones, repairing tissues, and maintaining healthy skin.
 Vitamin C is also an antioxidant and helps fight infections.
 Eating bananas during pregnancy can give the baby and the mother-to-be with all the benefits of Vitamin C.